 Specimens from the skull collections are available, on a selective basis, for photographing, CT scanning, X-raying or videotaping, in relation to research study of the collection.
-A pdf or reprint of each relevant publication or an abstract of each presentation resulting from the study must be sent to the IDHCS for the museum archives.
+A PDF of each relevant publication or an abstract of each presentation resulting from the study must be sent to the IDHCS for the museum archives.
 In addition, if the skull images are used in a Master's or Ph.D. dissertation, a copy of the dissertation must be sent, upon completion, to the Curator, Atkinson Collection, IDHCS, University of the Pacific, Arthur A. Dugoni School of Dentistry, 155 Fifth Street, San Francisco, CA 94103.

 Image production is permitted with the following restrictions: Specimens may be CT scanned, photographed, X-rayed, videotaped or otherwise imaged only for the purposes of illustrating academic publications or presentations.
 Images may not be given to a third party without written permission from the IDHCS.

 On the day of the visit, the researcher taking images of specimens from the skull collections will sign the Image Use Form that contains the following information: Researcher's name, phone number, affiliation or professional address, email address, a brief description of conditions governing image use, and a list of specimens photographed, CT scanned, X-rayed or videotaped.
 The Image Use Form serves as a means of efficient recordkeeping for the IDHCS.